 "The University has provided us with the resources we feel are necessary to become an elite program, and that is our goal," said Ferguson-Dayes.

 Her tenure is the longest in the program's history.
-She has already watched assistant coaches Jen Mead and Carmelina Moscato move on to pursue a career in professional soccer, former assistant Carole Dutchka is now the athletic director at Louisville's Presentation Academy, and former assistant Tim Nowak departed for a head coaching opportunity at Eastern Illinois.
+She has already watched assistant coaches Jen Mead and Carmelina Moscato move on to pursue a career in professional soccer, former assistant Carole Dutchka is now the athletic director at Louisville's Presentation Academy, and former assistant Tim Nowak departed for a head coaching opportunity.

 In 2003 she worked with the Region II girls U-15 team, and accompanied the team to numerous interregional events.

-Prior to accepting her position at U of L, she was the assistant coach at the University of Connecticut for three seasons.
+Prior to accepting her position at Louisville, she was the assistant coach at the University of Connecticut for three seasons.
 The Huskies were 60-12-2 during the three years she spent as an assistant, advanced to the final eight twice (1998 and `99), and were national runner-up in 1997.

 A 1993 graduate of UConn, Ferguson-Dayes coached under and played for legendary soccer coach Len Tsantiris who has not missed the NCAA Division I soccer tournament during his tenure.